nickbarrett645/thm-blog/src/blogs/day-20.md

 In the first exercise I changed the cookie name userType from `user` to `admin` and I was able to access the admin page.
 In the second exercise I just use a base64 decode tool to decode the sessionId and there was a flag in there.

 For the second more involved part I was asked to click a link which gave me a cookie which was base64 encoded, then I navigated to a different page to "provide feedback" I downloaded this [script](https://assets.tryhackme.com/additional/cmn-owasptopten/pickleme.py) and changed the IP to the one for the attack box.
-I ran script and then changed the cookies value to be the base64 encoded value of my script which woudl spawn a reverse shell.
-I set up a netcat listener on my box and then refreshed the page and I had the shell.
+I ran script and then changed the cookies value to be the base64 encoded value of my script which would spawn a reverse shell.
+I set up a Netcat listener on my box and then refreshed the page and I had the shell.
 A quick look around and I found `flag.txt`.

 ## Component With Known Vulnerabilities - Severity 9
 This is when you use out of date software that has well documented known vulnerabilities that are easily executed.